Exceptionally accurate

 LUT export with metadata Exports 33×/65× LUTs of the active setup, embedding all Filmbox settings as metadata.

-Platforms Runs on DaVinci Resolve, Premiere Pro, and Baselight across all operating systems.
+Platforms Runs on DaVinci Resolve, Adobe Premiere Pro, and Baselight across all operating systems.

 Live on-set preview Supports Resolve Live to processes log camera feeds for realtime on-set preview.